 Update: The PenFed balance transfer for life offer is no longer available.
-However, there are two alternative options.
-First, PenFed does offer a no-fee 4.99% balance transfer for 24 months (see details below).
-If you want a 0% offer, Citi now offers one of the best 0% balance transfer deal available, which is good for 18 months.
-Visit the Citi Platinum Select official website for more details and to apply online.
+However, there is one alternative.
+If you want a 0% offer, Discover now offers one of the best 0% balance transfer deal available, which is good for 18 months.

 Balance transfer offers generally provide for a 0% introductory rate for some period of time, typically 6 to 12 months.
 These cards are perfect for paying off high interest debt, particularly if you can wipe out the debt before the 0% introductory APR offer expires.
 Some even get multiple 0% cards to stretch out the time they have to pay off the high interest debt a bit.